 People who are searching for the best turntable under $2500 are called audiophiles for a reason.
 Namely, only people who won’t settle for less-than-perfect sound quality are willing to pay top dollar for record players as expensive as that.
 I’ve compiled a list of the best audiophile turntable models for you, and I hope you’ll like what you see.

 1. Technics SL1210MLK2

 Every single control feels nice and expensive, not to mention that you won’t experience any lagging or feedback whatsoever.
-The vehement torque is just another feature which makes it unique, allowing incredibly fast start ups.
+The vehement torque is just another feature that makes it unique, allowing incredibly fast start-ups.
 If you’re looking for the best audiophile turntable, don’t miss out on SL1210MLK2.

 - Looks old-school and retro

 - Weighs a ton

 Pro-Ject is a brand that’s pretty famous within audiophile circles, and their record players are frequently present on “best of” showcases throughout various categories (DJ, vinyl, all-in-one, etc).
 We’re looking at RM 5.1 SE turntable, one of the finest audiophile record players you could get for the buck.

 First of all, it’s important to note that this turntable appears plain at first, but it comes outfitted with bleeding-edge technology – in fact, the Sumiko cartridge costs nearly half as much as the rest of the player when bought separately.

 This record player features a beautiful Piano lacquer finish on the plinth and can spin your records at three selectable speeds – at 33, 45, and 78 rotations per minute.
 Even though it looks straightforward, it boasts a distinctive, exquisite sound characterized with richness and brightness.
 What’s more, it’s not even that expensive, and it holds a magnificent value for the cash.